bootlin/training-materials/slides/security-userland/security-userland.typ

   - Permissions for each classes: owning user, owning group and others

     - Read: grants the ability to read file content
     - Write: grants the ability to write file content

-    - Execute: grants the ability to execute a file, or read metadata of child files when applied on a folder.
+    - Execute: grants the ability to execute a file, or read metadata of children files when applied on a folder.

   - Additional permission bits, such as `setuid` or `setgid`